lu-m-dev/hole-in-the-ground/README.md

 ## Gameplay
 - You play as **a hole in the ground**.
-- Control hole movement using WASD.
+- Control hole movement using `WASD`.
 - The hole gets bigger each time an object falls inside it.
 - Swallow as many as you can!